theNarendra25/Carbon_Cell_Backend_Assesment/README.md

 3. **Accessing the API**: Use the provided API endpoint (`GET /balance/:address`) to retrieve Ethereum account balances by specifying the account address.

+## Conclusion

+Efficiently retrieving Ethereum account balances requires careful consideration of various factors, including network access, data handling, and error management.
+By leveraging web3.js and implementing best practices, this project offers a reliable and performant solution for interacting with the Ethereum blockchain.

 ## Task 02: Implement API Endpoints with Filtering Options

 ### Objective: